YottaDB/YDBDoc/ProgGuide/functions.rst

 .. parsed-literal::
    $ZW[IDTH] (expr)

 * The expression is the string which $ZWIDTH() evaluates for display length.
-If the expression contains a code-point value that is not a valid character in Unicode, $ZWIDTH() generates a run-time error.
+If the expression contains a code-point value that is not a valid UTF-8 character, $ZWIDTH() generates a run-time error.
 * If the expression contains any non-graphic characters, the $ZWIDTH() function does not count those characters.
 * If the string contains any escape sequences containing graphical characters (which they typically do), $ZWIDTH() includes those characters in calculating its result, as it does not do escape processing.
 In such a case, the result may be larger than the actual display width.